-In the UK, the following Companies are registered as Data Controllers with the Information Commissioner`s Office (ICO).
-These are as follows...
+In the UK, the following Company is registered as a Data Controller with the Information Commissioner`s Office (ICO).

 - Blevins Franks Financial Management Ltd (ICO registration number Z5603413)

-In France, the following Companies are registered as Data Controllers with the Commission Nationale de l'Informatique et des Libertés (CNIL)
+In France, the following Company is registered as a Data Controller with the Commission Nationale de l'Informatique et des Libertés (CNIL)

 - Blevins Franks France SASU